local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/_index.md

 ### Need help along the way?

-Jump into our [LoRes Apps Matrix room](https://matrix.to/#/#lores-apps:merri-bek.chat) to ask questions and share advice.
+Jump into our [LoRes Apps matrix chat room](https://matrix.to/#/#lores-apps:merri-bek.chat) to ask questions and share advice.

 New to matrix?
 It's a federated chat app, you can read more about it at [matrix.org](https://matrix.org/).
 {{< /aside >}}